5hwb/ASBTransliteratorLibrary/README.md

 * Map any L1 letters to 'ម' if it matches the first L2 rule: previous consonant was of type 'narrowConso', previous consonant is not a consonant type, or the counter for consonant types has reached 2; or '្ម' otherwise.
 	* This ensures that the subscript variant of ម is chosen in the right context
-* Map any L2 letters to 'M' if the previously selected ngraph was a sentence boundary (represented with #); or 'm' otherwise.
+* Map any L2 letters to 'M' if the previously selected grapheme was a sentence boundary (represented with #); or 'm' otherwise.
 	 * This ensures that sentences always start with a capital letter

 ### Phoneme variant selection rule example